 Okay, maybe not.
 That’s a bit of an exaggeration.

-However, the orderliness of our family life now that I have five older kids who all live at home is heavily reliant on Google calendar.
+However, the orderliness of our family life now that I have five adult kids who all live at home is heavily reliant on Google calendar.

 Google Calendar for Menu Planning (Linked to Recipes too!)

 First of all, I use Google calendar, along with some other Google products (Keep, Drive) to organize my recipes, and plan my menu each month.
 I’ve posted about this in more detail in another post.

 In case you’re wondering why I plan my menu by the month, I just find it easier.
 Planning for the month also allows me to stock up on what’s on sale if I know I’ll be needing it sometime in the next 30 days.

 I have a calendar inside of my Google Calendar account that shows my menu for the day.
 If you click on the event, there’s a link to the recipe, which I have stored in Google Drive (mostly).
 Sometimes I link to a recipe I found online that I want to try.
 I don’t bother importing it into Google until I love it.

 You can see in the example here, that there is the title of the meal, and then a Google Drive link (circled), that I can click on to grab the recipe if I need it.
 Very handy.

 No more digging around in my cookbooks or trying to remember when I saw that recipe.